 You may have heard that probate can be a very lengthy and costly process, especially for complex estates.
 While the probate process itself is notoriously challenging for many families, ancillary probate can be even worse.

-I am Albert Pennisi, and I commit over 45 years of legal experience to helping New York beneficiaries, executors, administrators and related parties through their difficult probate challenges.
-If you lost a loved one in another state who owned property in New York, I can offer the thorough representation you need to make it through the New York probate process.
+At Daniels Norelli Cecere & Tavel P.C., we commit over 30 years of legal experience to helping New York beneficiaries, executors, administrators and related parties through their difficult probate challenges.
+If you lost a loved one in another state who owned property in New York, our attorneys can offer the thorough representation you need to make it through the New York probate process.

 The Ancillary Probate Process